gustavocodigo/Simplest-HTTP-server/README.md

 # Simplest-HTTP-server
-an simple http server single threaded written in C to used for Inter Process Comunication
+an simple http server single threaded written in C to be used for Inter Process Comunication

 comunication between different process